 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-This medicine can cause blood problems.
-This can mean slow healing and a risk of infection.
+This medicine can slow healing and increase the risk of infection.
 Problems can arise if you need dental work, and in the day to day care of your teeth.
 Try to avoid damage to your teeth and gums when you brush or floss your teeth.